Types of Intimate Partner Violence

 - Apologize and tell you it will never happen again (even though it already has)?

 - Keep you away from family and friends?

 If you answered "yes" to any of these questions, you may be in an abusive relationship.
 There are people who can help you.
 You are not alone.
-Talk to someone you trust, such as a friend, a doctor, or a help center.
+Talk to someone you trust, such as a friend or a doctor.
+Or get help from a center for victims of domestic violence.
 Talking with someone can help you make the changes you need to stay safe.